rails/rails/guides/source/plugins.md

 end
 ```

-When you run +rake+, you should see the following:
+When you run `rake`, you should see the following:

 ```bash
 	  1) Error: